Assistant Attorney General - Public Interest - Special Litigation - Chicago

 Bureau: Special Litigation - Chicago

-An Assistant Attorney General in the Special Litigation Bureau is responsible for all aspects of the investigation and litigation of assigned cases, including investigative memoranda, pleadings, discovery, court appearances, witness interviews, depositions, mediations, settlements, and generally representing the interests of the People of the State of Illinois.
+An Assistant Attorney General in the Special Litigation Bureau is responsible for all aspects of the investigation and litigation of assigned cases, including investigative memoranda, pleadings, discovery, court appearances, witness interviews, depositions, mediations and settlements, and generally representing the interests of the People of the State of Illinois.

 Newly licensed attorneys will not be considered.
-Candidates should have at least 3 years of legal experience and be licensed by the State of Illinois at the time of application.
-A strong candidate will have a demonstrated commitment to public service work, sound judgment, excellent research and writing skills, and a judicial clerkship or complex litigation experience.
+Newly licensed attorneys will not be considered.
+Candidates should have at least 2 years of litigation experience and be licensed by the State of Illinois at the time of application.
+A strong candidate will have a demonstrated commitment to public service work; sound judgment and excellent research and writing skills and a judicial clerkship or complex litigation experience.

 To ensure full consideration, please send resume and cover letter to:

 The Illinois Attorney General's Office is an equal opportunity employer.
 The Office considers applicants without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.